synzen/MonitoRSS/README.md

 For steps on how to host the bot on your own, and on using the bot itself, see https://github.com/synzen/Discord.RSS/wiki.

-#### Attention Bot Hosters!
-3 March 2017 - If this is the first time you're seeing this message and you're upgrading from older files, note that profile sources organization has changed (array -> object).
-To change profiles to the new format, first backup your current sources folder in case anything goes wrong.
-Then proceed to use **conversion.js** to automatically convert all JSON files in the sources folder to the new format.
-Profiles formatted in the old way will not work and will potentially cause crashes.

-If this is your first time hosting the bot, you may ignore this.

 ## Built With
 * [Node.js](https://nodejs.org/en/)
 * [Discord.js](https://www.npmjs.com/package/discord.js)